ann-sandra/Insurance-Fraud-Prediction/README.md

 ## Conclusion
 - The SOM effectively identified fraudulent applications by clustering anomalies.
-- The ANN further refined the fraud detection process, achieving a high accuracy of 99.35%.
+- The ANN further refined the fraud detection process, developing a model achieving a high accuracy of 99.35%.
-- Strong correlation between `A8` and `class` emphasizes the importance of this feature in fraud detection.
+- This model can be further trained with transfer learning to be applied to niche areas of fraud identification